AIM Rule 26

 Country of incorporation and main country of operation

-Intercede is incorporated in England (Registration Number 4101977), which is also its main country of operation.
+Intercede is incorporated in the UK (Registration Number 4101977), which is also its main country of operation.

 Find out the latest share price information from the London Stock Exchange.